 We are DwangArbeid Nee Groningen (DANG: Forced Labor No Groningen), an action group for and by the jobless (on the ‘dole’) and sympathizers.
 We fight against workfare, and any disciplination, stigmatization and criminalization of jobless people.
 We want higher unemployment benefits, an end to the obligation to share private information with government institutions, an end to the obligation to apply for jobs, and an end to privacy violations.
 We organize meetings and actions, sometimes with others.
-We organize weekly visiting and consultation hours in De Rosa.
-There you can, among other things, tell your story and ask questions.
-We can also help you find legal support.

 Stop forced labor

 As people on the dole, we are pushed hard and non-stop to “integrate” into the society we live in.
 For example, we are forced to attend language classes, job application trainings and subject ourselves to psychological tests.
 Or do six months of workfare to gain “work experience” and develop or maintain a “work rhythm”.
 All these “reintegration tools” provide a good income for officials, consultants, psychologists, scientists, reintegration companies and employers.
 We are an inexhaustible source of unpaid work(ers) for these exploiters.
 Therefore, they will be the last to abolish this unemployment industry.

 It has become increasingly difficult to claim a social security benefit.
 Before it is granted, you must give up all your privacy.
 You will be reviewed from top to bottom.
 Many of us must do forced labor for a period of time to qualify.
 We are forced to comply with everything.
 If we don´t, our scandalously low benefits will be cut or altogether discontinued.
 On top of those sanctions, heavy fines are imposed.
 And we have to prove over and over that we are still entitled to a social security benefit.